Search with text, image, and composed queries

-This guide provides an overview of using text and image queries to search for specific content within videos.
+This guide provides an overview of using text queries, image queries, and composed text and image queries to search for specific content within videos.
 You’ll learn about the capabilities of each type of query, along with best practices for achieving accurate search results.

 Text queries